grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 ### Closing thoughts

 There are plenty of markdown editors out there, but I don't expect to do all my writing in one. **Google Docs is the best text editor.** No markdown editor will surpass it in terms of interface, mobile support, offline editing, collaboration, and all the other features that make it indispensable.

-Put another way, a nice editor i
+I started this process by looking for an app to alsPut another way, GitHub integration is actually not that important of a feature.
+I started out looking

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3NDA3OTQzMiwyMTE0MzI3MTZdfQ==
+eyJoaXN0b3J5IjpbMTQxMDA5MTQxMCwyMTE0MzI3MTZdfQ==
 -->